• Skip to main content

 Lemongrass normally comes as a whole stalk, but it can be dried out to use later.
 It’s a great lemongrass stalk substitute when you’re cooking.

-The dried lemongrass has a really strong herbal and citrus flavor but lacks the bitterness and hint of sweetness you get from the whole stalk.
+The lemongrass has a really strong herbal and citrus flavor but lacks the bitterness and hint of sweetness you get from the whole stalk.

 When I was looking into all of the best lemongrass substitutes, I was frustrated reading the lists that other people were putting out there.